American Sign Language (A.S.L.)

 Thursdays @ 3:30 PM in Room 3195

 The Assyrian Club is open to all students who are interested in celebrating the Assyrian culture and cultivating ethnic ties.
-School events the Assyrian Club has participated in are: The Homecoming Parade, Cultural Roundtable discussions, International Feast and Fest, Activities Night, and many different fundraisers.
-Other activities outside of school include: The Assyrian New Years Day Parade, camping, movie nights, holiday parties, bowling, skating, trips to the Oriental institute, and at the end of the year a trip to Six Flags.
+Assyrian Club members will have the opportunity to participate in International Feast and Fest, Activities Night, and many different fundraisers.
+Other activities outside of school include: The Assyrian New Years Day Parade, movie nights, holiday parties, bowling, trips to the Oriental institute, and an end of year party.
 All are welcome to join the fun!!

 Black Student Union (B.S.U.)